 Though other medications hardly interact with Betamethasone Ointment, let your doctor know if you are on:

 Medication with steroids, such as asthma inhalers, nasal sprays, injections, eczema creams, eye or nose drops, etc.

-Betamethasone can be safely bought online at MedsNow.
+Betamethasone can be safely bought online at MedsNow, an NHS-registered pharmacy.
 Moreover, you can book a consultation with one of our certified and experienced doctors and get a prescription as per your condition along with the directions of use by visiting MedsNow.